yousef19-meet/y2s18-css2/README.md

 - Open `lab2.html` in your browser and see what happens!

 ## 3. Hover with IDs.
-- In `selected_styles.css`, choose a specific paragraph, and give it an ID of `important_paragraph`.
+- In `lab2.html`, choose a specific paragraph, and give it an ID of `important_paragraph`.
-- When you hover over this paragraph, make the background color red, and the text size 50 pixels.
+- In `lab2_styles.css`, add a hover selector for  this paragraph.
+Hovering over this paragraph should make the background color yellow, and the text size 40 point.
 *Hint: Check out the font-size attribute*
-- Make sure to update `lab2.html` to use `selected_styles.css` as its stylesheet.
-Open `lab2.html` in your browser!

 ## 4. Hover with class selectors.
 - Now, for the remaining paragraph elements on the page, add them to a class `less_important_paragraphs`.
 - When you hover over any of the paragraphs in this class, make the font color blue.

 ## Bonus: Complex Hovering!
+- Add a `<span>` element, right before the last paragraph in `lab2.html`, containing the text `What happens if you hover over me?`, with ID `span_cover`.
-- Add an additional div in `lab2.html`, with ID, `hidden_div`.
-This div should contain some text.
+- Now, add an additional div in `lab2.html`, with ID `hidden_div`.
+This div should contain the last paragraph of text in your website.
+Make sure this is after the `<span>` element you previously created!
 - Make sure you can see this text, if you open `lab2.html` in your browser!
-- Select this div, by ID, and add the rule `display: none;`, as one of its rules in `lab1_styles.css`.
+- Select this div, by ID, and add the rule `display: none;`, as one of its rules in `lab2_styles.css`.
 - Open `lab2.html` in your browser - does anything look different?
-- Now, add a `<span>` element, containing the text `What happens if you hover over me?`, with ID `span_cover`.
-- Add a rule in `selected_styles.css` which says:
+- Add a rule in `lab2_styles.css` which says:
 ```
 #span_cover:hover + #hidden_div {
     display: block;